projectcomet64/M64MM/README.md

 Planned features:
 * Adding a help file to explain how to use each feature of the program
 * Ability to manually move the camera independently of Mario (to create cool, dynamic shots)
+* Improve the descriptions of some animations to make them easier to understand